PattyHarris/Bootcamp-Week16-videoconf/README.md

 2. Add 'getServerSideProps' to indicate to Next.js that this is a server-generated page - this will allow access to the 'router.query' from the last step.

-## Handle the first user in the 'room'
+## Handle the First User in the 'Room'

 1. The design decision is to use 2 rooms - the first room is our room at 'pages/room/[id].js' - this will be the page for the caller.
 The second page is for the 'callee' as it were - this page will be at 'pages/room/[id]/join.js'.
 2. The code for handling the caller will reside in the '[id].js' code for handling 'onLoad'.